d-krupke/cpsat-primer/README.md

 We are using Python 3 in this primer and assume that you have a working Python 3 installation as well as the basic knowledge to use it.
-There are also interfaces for other languages, but Python 3 is, in my opinion, the most convenient one, as the mathematical expressions in Python are very close to the mathematical notation (allowing you to spot mathmetical errors much faster).
+There are also interfaces for other languages, but Python 3 is, in my opinion, the most convenient one, as the mathematical expressions in Python are very close to the mathematical notation (allowing you to spot mathematical errors much faster).
 Only for huge models, you may need to use a compiled language such as C++ due to performance issues.
 For smaller models, you will not notice any performance difference.